prociow/sensorberg-dev.github.io/android.md

 #How to install the Sensorberg Android SDK

 <div class="callout callout-info">
-    <h1><i class='fa fa-info-circle'/></i>Gradle only</h1>
+    <h1><i class='fa fa-info-circle'/> Gradle only</i></h1>
-    <p>Gradle is the only supported build system by Google and we will also only support gradle based integrations.
-Integrating with maven should be identical, but we can provide no support.</p>
+    <p>Gradle is the generally accepted standard for building Android projects, therefore we will only support gradle based integrations.
+That being said maven technically could be utilised, but we can not provide support</p>
 </div>

 You need to have the jcenter artifactory in your list of repositories and declare the dependency to our <a href="http://jcenter.bintray.com/com/sensorberg/sdk/android-sdk-bootstrapper/{{site.latestAndroidBootstrapperRelease}}/">bootstrapper</a> and the <a href="http://jcenter.bintray.com/com/sensorberg/sdk/android-sdk/{{site.latestAndroidSDKRelease}}/">sdk</a> library.